BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 The most important thing is to make sure the validator starts using Java 6 with, e.g., the following JVM options:

--javaagent:spring-instrument.jar -Xmx2048m -Xms256m -Dfile.encoding=UTF-8
+-javaagent:path/to/spring-instrument.jar -Xmx2048m -Xms256m -Dfile.encoding=UTF-8

-(one may have to provide the full path to the spring-instrument.jar)
+(one have to provide the full path to the spring-instrument.jar instead of 'path/to/')

 All the needed jars are in the /lib folder.
 Package net.biomolecules.miriam (and classes in it) is xjc-generated.

 Debugging tips:
 - to disable LTW AOP, set <context:load-time-weaver aspectj-weaving="off"/>
   in the applicationContext.xml; or edit the META-INF/aop.xml
-- to "physically" exclude any rule from being checked - in java source file comment out the @Component annotation (the bean won't be auto-created).
+- to "physically" exclude any rule from being checked - in java source file comment out the @Component annotation (the corresponding singleton rule won't be automatically created nor added to the validator bean).
-- set "<ruleName>.behavior=ignore" in the messages.properties file
+- set "<ruleClass>.behavior=ignore" in the profiles.properties file
    (good to test AOP and configuration without doing real validation).
-- disable BehaviorAspect in order all rules to always check